CodeWordJava/pixelEffectsTut/README.md

 We then move to ***GreyscaleRain*** which builds up the foundation of the first folder with the introdution of x and y axis manipulation and array values to manage velocity.

-the final output og this project can be viewed [here](https://youtube.com/shorts/32xf0kxRH4k)
+the final output of this project can be viewed [here](https://youtube.com/shorts/32xf0kxRH4k)

 next is ***pixelFlow**